 Processing: This class simply stores the information comes from the logger object.
 Once the logger is configured for this MainAction class, it starts to store the log information in the private field logBuffer and stores the percentage of the conversion operation in the progress field.
 Also, each checkUpdates function call refreshes the UI and provides real time log information when new log information arrives.

-Interface/Exports: This class provides the private fields logBuffer and progress to UI Component to inform the user about the conversion process.
-For each project existing, there will be a unique MainAction class, and they will carry the specific information about the projects to other components.
+Interface/Exports: This class provides the private fields logBuffer and progress to UI there will be a unique MainAction class, and they will carry the specific information about the projects to other components.